EricssonResearch/calvin-base/calvin/examples/weather/readme.md

     $ csruntime --host localhost ../sensor-kit/humidity.calvin

-For this case, the temperature from the location the runtime is located is used, so by changing the city and country code in `attributes.json`, you can have a thermometer placed all over the world
+For this case, the temperature from the location the runtime is located is used, so by changing the locality (city) and country code in `attributes.json`, you can have a thermometer placed all over the world

     $ csruntime --host localhost ../sensor-kit/temperature.calvin --attr-file attributes.json